 The type of treatment you are having at Rutherford will determine the length of time you spend in the centre.
 Please feel free to bring some personal entertainment with you, such as a book, tablet or mp3 player.
 Free Wi-Fi is available at each Rutherford centre.

 Please bring any medicines you may be taking along with a list of any repeat prescriptions from your GP.
 This includes vitamin supplements, herbal remedies or homoeopathic preparations.
 It is important to let your consultant/radiographer or a member of your treatment team at the centre know if you're planning to take any new medicines.
 The medicines that you're taking or planning to take could interfere with your treatment, which is why we need to check if they are still suitable for you.

 You are welcome to bring along a friend, family member or carer with you.
 If you would like to bring children along (whom are not receiving treatment), please make sure another adult is also present, as children will not be able to be left unsupervised in our waiting areas.

 You will meet several different members of staff when you visit.
 Our staff wear name badges, so you know who they are.
 If you're unsure of who you need to speak to, please speak to one of our reception team who will be happy to help you.

 The centre is wheelchair accessible and we also have wheelchairs available for you to use.
 If you require a staff member to help you get into the centre, please ask at reception where we will be able to support you.

-Radiotherapy and proton beam therapy are both delivered in private bunker rooms.
-You have the option to receive your immunotherapy or chemotherapy treatment in our main treatment room, or in one of the private side rooms connected to our main infusion suites.
+Radiotherapy and proton beam therapy are both delivered in private treatment rooms.
+You have the option to receive your immunotherapy or chemotherapy treatment in our main treatment room, or in one of the private side rooms connected to our main treatment suites.

 We continually review our services to ensure we are meeting the needs and exceeding expectations of all our patients.
 If you'd like to provide feedback, please request a satisfaction survey and return this to your nearest centre.